 - You only earn 4 to 5 percent through participating websites and restaurants.

 - You only earn 3 percent at ExxonMobil when you buy 20+ gallons per month

 - You earn 2 percent at movie theaters

 - You earn 1 percent on everything else

-I have bolded the last 3 bullets, as those are the ones I think will be most applicable for your everyday spending.
-That brings us to the question… is it worth filling out the application and getting another credit card if that’s all you’re going to earn?
+I have bolded the last 3 bullets as those are the ones I think will be most applicable for your everyday spending.
+That brings us to the question… is it worth the effort to complete the application to receive another credit card if that’s all you’re going to earn?

 A better option would probably be to get a cash-back credit card that earns more rewards and then deposit that money yourself into your 529 savings plan.